BIR Online Seller Tax

 The Bureau of Internal Revenue (BIR) has issued new regulations, RR No. 16-2023 and RMC No. 8-2024, that outline the withholding tax that affects online sellers.
 The regulations define the withholding tax system, the taxes and responsibilities for online sellers and platforms, and when the withholding tax takes effect.

 One of the key provisions of the new regulations is that small-scale online sellers are exempt from withholding tax.
 This is a significant tax break for small businesses, as it will help them to reduce their costs and remain competitive.
+In particular, BIR tax exemption for small business in the Philippines provides relief to micro and small enterprises that struggle with compliance costs.

 It has been declared by the Bureau of Internal Revenue (BIR) that not all online sellers are required to abide by the government’s withholding tax laws.
 Electronic marketplace operators and digital financial service providers, including Lazada and Shopee, must withhold one percent tax on half of their gross remittances to online vendors, according to a statement released by the BIR.